pivot-access-ltd/bma-offline-docs/src/about-tags.md

 <a href="#heading--list-machine-tags-for-multiple-machines"><h4 id="heading--list-machine-tags-for-multiple-machines">List machine tags for multiple machines</h4></a>

 In the MAAS UI, you don't explicitly list all machine tags; instead, you filter by them using the "Filter by" drop-down.
-This filtered list does not distinguish between virtual machines (VMs) and physical machines, unless you've assigned tags to help with that distinction. rad-end
+This filtered list does not distinguish between virtual machines (VMs) and physical machines, unless you've assigned tags to help with that distinction.

-rad-begin /deb/2.9/ui
 Of course, if you need to do so, you can see a list of all the tags assigned to machines by opening the "tags" section of the filter drop-down.
 With the UI, you can't see a list of tags assigned to all virtual machine hosts (VM hosts), or filter VM hosts by tag.
-It is possible to get a more comprehensive list of machine tags [using the CLI](/t/-/2896#heading--list-machine-tags-for-all-machines), and [retrieve a list of VM host tags](/t/-/2896#heading--list-tags-for-all-vm-hosts). rad-end rad-begin /deb/3.0/ui
-Of course, if you need to do so, you can see a list of all the tags assigned to machines by opening the "tags" section of the filter drop-down.
-With the UI, you can't see a list of tags assigned to all virtual machine hosts (VM hosts), or filter VM hosts by tag.
-It is possible to get a more comprehensive list of machine tags [using the CLI](/t/-/4023#heading--list-machine-tags-for-all-machines), and [retrieve a list of VM host tags](/t/-/4023#heading--list-tags-for-all-vm-hosts). rad-end rad-begin /snap/2.9/ui
-Of course, if you need to do so, you can see a list of all the tags assigned to machines by opening the "tags" section of the filter drop-down.
-With the UI, you can't see a list of tags assigned to all virtual machine hosts (VM hosts), or filter VM hosts by tag.
-It is possible to get a more comprehensive list of machine tags [using the CLI](/t/-/2890#heading--list-machine-tags-for-all-machines), and [retrieve a list of VM host tags](/t/-/2890#heading--list-tags-for-all-vm-hosts). rad-end rad-begin /snap/3.0/ui
+It is possible to get a more comprehensive list of machine tags and retrieve a list of VM host tags using the CLI; choose the CLI link from the menu on the top of this page to explore these options.
-Of course, if you need to do so, you can see a list of all the tags assigned to machines by opening the "tags" section of the filter drop-down.
-With the UI, you can't see a list of tags assigned to all virtual machine hosts (VM hosts), or filter VM hosts by tag.
-It is possible to get a more comprehensive list of machine tags [using the CLI](/t/-/4021#heading--list-machine-tags-for-all-machines), and [retrieve a list of VM host tags](/t/-/4021#heading--list-tags-for-all-vm-hosts). rad-end rad-begin     /snap/2.9/ui /deb/2.9/ui /snap/3.0/ui /deb/3.0/ui

 Here's how you can filter the machine list by machine tags, using the MAAS UI: